The Magic Garden will reopen on 31 March, 2021.

 In order to speed up your entry and enhance your experience, please do remember to have your valid, signed membership card with you when entering.
 Not having your card could cause delays as you will need to be re-issued with a temporary ticket, resulting in delayed entry.
 Thank you for your invaluable support.

-As a valued member we are more than happy to welcome your guests.
-Unless members themselves, they will be required to purchase a ticket.
-Your membership card is not transferable and is a benefit for the named card holder(s) only.
+Your membership card is not transferable and only the named card holder(s) will be admitted using your membership card.
+If you are bringing guests not named on your membership card they will need to purchase a ticket, or join as members themselves.
 Members will be subject to the same entrance policies as palace visitors such as limited dwell time and queuing on busy days.
 If you have a family membership, please only bring those children who you registered when taking out your membership.

 In order to ensure the safety of children playing we require a minimum of one adult for every 6 children.
 If children are aged under 5, we advise a ratio of 1 adult to 5 children.